 The bitstream shall be decoded by processing it with the reference software decoder.
 When processed by the reference software decoder, the bitstream shall not cause any error or non-conformance messages to be reported by the reference software decoder.
 This test should not be applied to bitstreams that are known to contain errors introduced by transmission, as such errors are highly likely to result in bitstreams that lack conformance to ITU-T H.264 | ISO/IEC 14496-10.

-Successfully passing the reference software decoder test provides only a strong presumption that the bitstream under test is conforming to the video layer, i.e., that it does indeed meet all the requirements for the video layer (except Annexes C, D and E and clauses G.12 and H.12) specified in ITU-T H.264 | ISO/IEC 14496-10 that are tested by the reference software decoder.
+Successfully passing the reference software decoder test provides only a strong presumption that the bitstream under test is conforming to the video layer, i.e., that it does indeed meet all the requirements for the video layer (except Annexes C, D and E and clauses G.12, H.12 and I.12) specified in ITU-T H.264 | ISO/IEC 14496-10 that are tested by the reference software decoder.

-Additional tests may be necessary to more thoroughly check that the bitstream properly meets all the requirements specified in ITU-T H.264 | ISO/IEC 14496-10 including the hypothetical reference decoder (HRD) conformance (based on Annexes C, D and E and clauses G.12 and H.12).
+Additional tests may be necessary to more thoroughly check that the bitstream properly meets all the requirements specified in ITU-T H.264 | ISO/IEC 14496-10 including the hypothetical reference decoder (HRD) conformance (based on Annexes C, D and E and clauses G.12, H.12 and I.12).
 These complementary tests may be performed using other video bitstream verifiers that perform more complete tests than those implemented by the reference software decoder.

 ITU-T H.264 | ISO/IEC 14496-10 contains several informative recommendations that are not an integral part of that Recommendation | International Standard.
 When testing a bitstream for conformance, it may also be useful to test whether or not the bitstream follows those recommendations.